trustly/bankapi/doc/rationale.md

 We wanted a way to communicate with other banks in a more efficient way without any fees to do something as simple as sending a message from A to B.

 The decentralized design of BankAPI protocol ensures no one controls it, no one owns it, no one can shut it down, just like the Internet.
-The un-innovative design of BankAPI protocol ensures no one can critizise it, as there is nothing new invented, it's just a combination of existing well proven technologies.
+The un-innovative design of BankAPI protocol ensures no one can criticize it, as there is nothing new invented, it's just a combination of existing well proven technologies.

 Imagine if all mail in the world would be sent to a single central SMTP mailserver in Belgium, and from there delivered to the addressee.
 That would be horrible from an efficiency perspective.